 - In a mixing bowl, combine the melted tallow, avocado oil, and essential oil.1 cup tallow, 1/4 cup avocado oil, 1/2 teaspoon skin-safe essential oil

-- Place in the fridge to chill 45-60 minutes, or until it's firm through.
+- Place in the fridge to chill 45-60 minutes, or until it's firm.
 (It doesn't have to feel rock solid, but it needs to be firm enough to easily whip.)

 - Use a stand mixer or electric beater with a whisk attachment to whip the body butter.
 Start slow and gently increase the speed.